yogeshhegde/processor-sdk-doc/source/common/PRU-ICSS/PRU-Hands-on-Labs.rst

    c.
 Select **PRU tab**, specify a new **Project Name** (e.g.,
       temp_monitor_slave_0 & temp_monitor_master_1), verify that
-      Compiler version is **TI v2.1.0**, and select “Empty Project.”
-Note: If “Empty Project (with main.c)” is selected, you will need to delete **main.c** in the project directory (added by default).
+      Compiler version is **TI v2.1.0**, and select "Empty Project."
+Note: If "Empty Project (with main.c)" is selected, you will need to delete **main.c** in the project directory (added by default).

    d.
 Select **Finish**.